 Kim Pineda has performed on historical flutes and recorders, and as a conductor throughout the U.S., Canada, and on NPR.
 Founder and music director of Grand Cru Baroque, he has worked with leading early music players and ensembles in the U.S., and has performed at the Boston, Berkeley, Long Beach Bach, and Bloomington early music festivals, Seattle’s Bumbershoot Festival, and has recorded on the Focus, Centaur, and Origin Classical labels.
-For 2016-17 he was a Visiting Assistant Professor of Musicology at Texas Tech University, he has taught at the University of Oregon, Seattle Pacific University, North Seattle Community College, and Indiana University, as well as at workshops sponsored by the San Francisco and San Diego early music societies, and the Seattle Recorder Society.
+In 2017-18 he was an Adjunct Instructor of Musicology at Sam Houston State University; in 2016-17 he was a Visiting Assistant Professor of Musicology at Texas Tech University, he has taught at the University of Oregon, Seattle Pacific University, North Seattle Community College, and Indiana University, as well as at workshops sponsored by the San Francisco and San Diego early music societies, and the Seattle Recorder Society.

 As the music director of Grand Cru Baroque Kim has produced, directed, and conducted programs of chamber and orchestral music, sacred and secular music for chorus and orchestra, vocal a capella concerts, cross-genre programs with players of traditional music from around the world, and staged and concert-versions of Baroque operas.